Chisom83/Pizza-Pro-Analysis/README.md

 ## Analysis Methodology
 The dataset, provided as a CSV file, was loaded into Power BI, and the following steps were carried out to prepare it for analysis.
-- Data Cleaning
+1. Data Cleaning
    - Ensured data consistency by correcting misspelled words and filling missing values using the Find and Replace function.
    - Removed unnecessary columns that were not relevant to the analysis.
 For instance, the "Hour" column and "Pizza Type ID" were deleted since the  "Name" column already provided the necessary information.

 2. Data Transformation & Integration

-Merged the three tables into a single table for streamlined analysis.
+   - Merged the three tables into a single table for streamlined analysis.

-Resolved inconsistencies where columns with the same names in different tables did not match.
+   - Resolved inconsistencies where columns with the same names in different tables did not match.

-Added a calculated column to categorize time into Morning, Afternoon, and Night based on the time values.
+   - Added a calculated column to categorize time into Morning, Afternoon, and Night based on the time values.

-Created a calendar table to support time-based analysis and ensured proper data connections in the data model.
+   - Created a calendar table to support time-based analysis and ensured proper data connections in the data model.

 3. Loading Data into Power BI

-After cleaning and transforming the dataset, the Close & Apply function was used to load the final table into Power BI.
+   - After cleaning and transforming the dataset, the Close & Apply function was used to load the final table into Power BI inorder to start my analysis.

 4. Dashboard Creation

-Developed an interactive dashboard to answer the business questions, visualizing key insights to support decision-making.
+   - Developed an interactive dashboard to answer the business questions, visualizing key insights to support decision-making.

-This structured approach ensured that the dataset was well-prepared for in-depth analysis, enabling accurate insights into Pizza Pro’s sales, customer preferences, and operational efficient.
+- This structured approach ensured that the dataset was well-prepared for in-depth analysis, enabling accurate insights into Pizza Pro’s sales, customer preferences, and operational efficient.

 ### Key Insights